ishehadeh/howlite/writing/report/main.typ

 == Contiguous Ranges<sc-contiguous-ranges>

 Ideally, most ranges we perform arithmetic on should be continuous.
-Addition is trivial, and multiplication with a constant just creates a new _Step Range_.
+Addition is trivial, and multiplication with a constant just creates a new Step Range.

+== Dynamic Represntation

+The possible values of any scalar is kept as one of the above types, with a descriminator, this structure is called `DynSet`.
+The type checker can construct a new `DynSet` in 2 ways:

+1. Using a single value, $a$, (e.g. synthesizing a literal).
+This creates a contiguous range from $a$ to $a$.
+2. Using a type range expression, `a..b`, this creates a contiguous range from `a` to `b`.

+From the start of its life as a contiguous range, these dynamic sets can be _upgraded_ to a more suitable representation.
+For example, after taking the union of two dynamic sets with no overlap, they'll be represented as a stripe set.

-= Constraints
+= Constraints<sc-contraints>

+At the type level, a boolean expression is considered an integer constraint satisifiability problem.
+The broad implications are discussed in @sc-narrowing.

 = Code Generation